iiradia/kPOD/README.md

 ![k-POD-result](https://github.com/iiradia/kPOD/blob/master/images/kPODExample2.JPG) ![k-Means-result](https://github.com/iiradia/kPOD/blob/master/images/kMeansExample2.JPG)

 As shown, the k-POD algorithm shows only small decreases in accuracy over k-Means while accomplishing a clustering task that would be otherwise computationally expensive with missing data.
+In addition, the k-Means algorithm shown above is used on the complete data set, since k-Means does not work on data sets with missing values.

 ## Citation